John Audelay

 John Audelay (or Awdelay; died c.
-1426) was an English priest and poet from Haughmond Abbey, in Shropshire; one of the few English poets of the period whose name is known to us.
+1426) was an English priest and poet from Haughmond Abbey, in Shropshire; one of the few English poets of the period whose name is known.
 Some of the first Christmas carols recorded in English appear among his works.

 Biography

 The little that is known to us about Audelay's life comes mainly from Oxford, Bodleian Library MS Douce 302.
 The manuscript contains the text of all sixty-two of his surviving poems.
 The dialect of Middle English used in MS Douce 302 is local to Staffordshire, and it has been suggested that Audelay may therefore have come from the Staffordshire village of Audley.
 However, the earliest biographical record of Audelay places him in London in 1417, when he was part of the household of Richard, 7th Baron Strange of Knockin.

 Strange was made to do public penance for his involvement in a brawl at St Dunstan-in-the-East church on Easter Sunday in which a parishioner was killed, and was accompanied on his penance by Audelay, his chaplain.
 Audelay had not only taken part in the penance, but had been present at the incident itself.
 It has been suggested that the penitential character of Audelay's poetry may have been influenced by his desire to atone for his involvement in Strange's public shame: as the family's chaplain he would have felt particular responsibility.